andreatosato/Photobook/README.md

 # Photobook
-Photobook written in minimal api with opentelemetry
+Photobook written in Minimal API with OpenTelemetry